svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 This section contains the proposed strategy for completing this project with deliverables sliced into a weekly milestone timeline for the period between 2015Jun15 to 2015Sep15.

 ## Milestones
-These scheduled milestones are organised to be flexible, which means that some features will likely be done early.
-Also, the weeks include documentation and unit testing efforts for the features, with extended periods for reviewing these efforts at the two points during the project (halfway, final week), as detailed below:
+These scheduled milestones are organised to be flexible, which means that some features will likely be completed early.
+Noted in the milestones are tasks including documentation and unit testing efforts for the features, with extended periods for reviewing these efforts at the two points during the project (halfway, final week).
+The milestones are:

 ### week01-2015jun15
-+ Implement Radon transform algorithm.
++ Implement the Radon transform algorithm.
 + Start implementing the inverse Radon transform and linear system of equations for the back-projection algorithm.
-+ To implement a new Radon transform<sup>{3}</sup> package library describing the forward projection process.
++ To implement a new Radon transform<sup>{3}</sup> package library describing the forward projection process (FBP).

 ### week02-2015jun22
 + Holiday: a 5 day trip that was planned before JSoC/JuliaCon was announced.
 To compensate for these 5 days, I plan to work over 2 or 3 weekends inorder to catchup.